BlockchainCommons/developer-web-site/_pages/provenance-marks.md

 ## Why are Provenance Marks Important?

 In an age of rampant AI-powered manipulation and plagiarism, determining provenance is more important than ever.
-These marks ensure public and easy verification of provenance, offering robust security and intuitive usability.
+Provenance Marks ensure public and easy verification of provenance, offering robust security and intuitive usability.
 Provenance Marks are particularly valuable for securing artistic, intellectual, and commercial works against fraud and deep fakes, protecting creators’ reputations and the integrity of their creations.

 ## How Do Provenance Marks Work?